fluxusfrequency/blog/understanding-rack-apps-and-middleware.md

 ### Rack Basic Auth

 One really useful piece of middleware is `Rack::Auth::Basic`, which you can use to protect any Rack app with [HTTP basic authentication](http://tools.ietf.org/html/rfc2617).
-It is really lightweight and comes in handy in protecting little bits of an application.
+It is really lightweight and comes in handy for protecting little bits of an application.
 For example, Ryan Bates uses it to protect a Resque server in a Rails app in [this episode of Railscasts](http://railscasts.com/episodes/271-resque?view=asciicast).

 Here's how to set it up: